Causes and Treatment of Epilepsy

 There are two types of seizures:

-There are seizures which do not fit into any of the above two types of seizures.
-These seizures are grouped as unclassified seizures.
+There are seizures which do not fit into any of the above two types of seizure.
+These seizures are known as unknown since their point of origin in the brain is not known.
+In addition, if nobody witnessed a seizure in the affected person then it falls under this type of seizure.

 Classification of seizures